Barriers to Entry

 And that is a lot of what is happening with generative AI right now.

 Think about what generative AI really does.
 It lets anyone create content (which can be everything from videos to software code), without time, cost, or expertise.
-It completely democratizes (i.e., makes it available to everyone) huge swaths of very advanced activities.
+It completely democratizes (i.e., makes it available to everyone) huge swaths of previously advanced activities.
 That is, by definition, bringing down the barrier to entering lots of activities and businesses.

 I have never been to art school.
 I cannot paint at all.
 But with GenAI, I could become an artist tomorrow.
 I can use a program like Midjourney and create paintings of the highest quality.
-The barrier to being an artist has been collapsed.
+The barrier to being an artist has just collapsed.

-But when can GenAI create entry barriers?
+But can GenAI create entry barriers?

-For Intelligence Capabilities, Think Grids vs. Batteries
+For Intelligence Capabilities, First Think Grids vs. Batteries

 But digital goods, services, and business models are mostly about people and intangible assets.

-In the previous article, I discussed the types of CRAs we want to create as we add intelligence to an organization.
-And I argued that the McKinsey framework for intangible assets didn’t really cover this.
-Intelligence Capabilities are a new type of CRA.
+In the Part 6, I discussed the types of CRAs we want to create as we add intelligence to an organization.
+And I argued that the McKinsey & Co framework for intangible assets didn’t really cover this.

 Professor Melissa Schilling at NYU has some good thinking on this.
 She lists key intangible assets in technology businesses, such as: